jplhomer/superflare/packages/superflare/docs/security/authentication.md

 ## Register and Login pages

-Superflare provides basic `/register` and `/login` routes and forms for you to use.
+The [Superflare Remix template](https://github.com/jplhomer/superflare/tree/main/templates/remix) provides basic `/register` and `/login` routes and forms for you to use.
 You can use these as-is, or you can copy the code and modify it to your liking.

 ## Protecting routes

-You can protect routes by using the `SuperflareAuth` instance you created in your app's entrypoint.
-For the purpose of this example, we'll pretend you're using Remix, and that you've injected the `SuperflareAuth` instance into the `AppContext` as `auth`:
+You can protect routes by using the `SuperflareAuth` instance from your app’s entrypoint.
+For the purpose of this example, we’ll pretend you're using `@superflare/remix`, which injects the `SuperflareAuth` instance into the `AppContext` as `auth`:

 ```ts
 // routes/my-secret-route.tsx